Catalog Search Results

 Description

 "Readers will explore the life and times of historic figures in the History Makers: Past and Present series.
-Each book features a remarkable individual who has left their mark in history, exploring key life events, influences and inspirations, how they overcame obstacles, and their achievements and successes"--
+Each book features a remarkable individual who has left their mark in history, exploring key life events, influences and inspirations, how they overcame obstacles, and their achievements and successes"-- Provided by publisher.

 Author